amelinium23/amelinium23/README.md

 # Hi there! 👋

-I'm Piotr Tomczak.
 I obtained a Masters degree in Computer Science at TUL.
 I'm a fullstack developer based in Lodz, Poland.
-Currently, I'm working as fullstack engineer at [NiceGuys](https://niceguys.info/). \
+Currently, I'm working as a fullstack engineer at [NiceGuys](https://niceguys.info/).
+My primary languages are Python and TypeScript, which I use on a daily basis.

-My languages that I use on a daily basis are: Python and TypeScript.
-I have basic knowledge of JVM languages like: Java and Kotlin.
+I have a strong passion for learning new technologies and improving my skills.
+I enjoy working on challenging projects that require innovative solutions.
+In my free time, I participate in coding communities to stay updated with the latest trends in software development.

 ---